gweltou/midiseq/README.md

 lcm("a ..", "c ...", "e ....")
 ```

+#### Evolving generators

+Python generators can be used as sequences factories.
+Some useful ones are provided with the library.

 ### Tracks

 Whenever you want to chain sequences or generators, or if you want to play sequences in parallel on different midi channels you can use tracks.